openstack-archive/tripleo-incubator/devtest.md

 1. If you downloaded a pre-built seed image you will need to log into it and customise the configuration with in it.
 See footnote [1].)

-1. Create some 'baremetal' node(s) out of KVM virtual machines.
-   Nova will PXE boot these VMs as though they were physical hardware.
-   You can use bm_poseur to automate this, or if you want to create the VMs yourself, see footnote [2] for details on their requirements.

-        sudo $TRIPLEO_ROOT/bm_poseur/bm_poseur --vms 3 --arch i686 create-vm

-__(Note: if you have set http_proxy or https_proxy to a network host, you must either configure that network host to route traffic to your VM ip properly, or add the SEED_IP to your no_proxy environment variable value.)__

 1. Copy the openstack credentials out of the seed VM, and add the IP:
    (https://bugs.launchpad.net/tripleo/+bug/1191650)